SydneyKinney/Bootcamp_Group_Project/README.md

 - Description of how data was split into training and testing sets:
 <img width="755" alt="split_train_test" src="https://user-images.githubusercontent.com/105990653/201261034-f5222b12-2644-49a4-b2cc-0f3e06109643.png">

-- Explanation of model choice, including limitations and benefits: Our main question is a regression question so we had to choose from a regression machine learning model.
-We tried the Linear Regression model and that produced a very low score.
-We then tried the Random Forest Regressor model (with 300 decision trees) and that model showed a higher score.
+- Explanation of model choice, including limitations and benefits: Our main question was about a continuous values (Maximum Installs), so a supervised learning and  a regression model was our choise.
+We tried the Linear Regression model and that produced a very low score, which means that ur data not so lined.
+Therefore, next we tried the Random Forest Regressor model (with 300 decision trees) and that model showed a higher score.
 - Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables): In the begining of the modeling, we thought that Linear Regression would show better results, but it did not so we tried Random Forest instead which showed better results.
 - Description of how they have trained the model thus far, and any additional training that will take place: We utilized the sklearn.model_selection train_test_split function for our training purposes.
 - Description of current accuracy score: below is an image of the scores from each model we tried.